Easy Ways To Reduce Your Energy Bills

 Furthermore, 90% of the energy consumed by a washing machine actually goes into heating the water so, unless absolutely necessary, stick to 30 degrees rather than higher temperatures.

 Save with your refrigerator

 Interior Firm: Habit

 Refrigerators are one of the top 5 most energy-hungry appliances in our homes, and the bigger your refrigerator is, the more energy it’ll consume.
 Consider if you really need a big one.

 And if you have an old refrigerator, regularly check the seal at the door to ensure it is in good condition, otherwise, the cool air will escape.
 There should also be good circulation between food so avoid overloading the freezer.

-Your pans should match your cooking ring - using a 6-inch pan on an 8-inch burner wastes approximately 40% of the heat produced by the burner on an electric cooktop.
-You'll not only save energy and costs, but your food will cook faster!
+Using a 6-inch pan on an 8-inch burner wastes approximately 40% of the heat produced by the burner on an electric cooktop, so really, the pans you use should match your cooking ring – this way, you’ll not only save energy and costs, but your food will cook faster!

 Build a home that caters to your needs!

 Collecting your keys within the next 6 months?
 We have the right experts to help you!
 Let us know to your renovation requirements and get quick, personalised renovation quotes from five local interior design firms, for free!

 Also, when you engage an interior firm through our free recommendation service, you’ll enjoy attractive perks, such as 40% off Philips appliances, discounts from our Qanvast voucher kit, and the Qanvast Guarantee – a free scheme that safeguards up to $50,000 of your renovation deposits.